Ke Huy Quan

+Quan returned to acting with the family adventure film Finding ʻOhana (2021), followed by the critically acclaimed Everything Everywhere All at Once (2022), a performance that won him various accolades, including the Academy Award for Best Supporting Actor.
+He is the first Vietnam-born actor to win an Academy Award.
+Time magazine named him one of the 100 most influential people in the world in 2023.
+He has since starred in the second season of the Disney+ series Loki in 2023 and in the upcoming Disney film Zootopia 2.

-Early life and education
+Early life

-Ke Huy Quan was born on August 20, 1971, in Saigon, South Vietnam.
-He was born into a family of Chinese descent with eight siblings.
-In 1975, the North Vietnamese occupied the South and unified Vietnam; three years later, Quan fled from Vietnam with his family.
-He, along with his father and five siblings, fled to Hong Kong, while Quan's mother and three other siblings went to Malaysia.
+Quan Kế Huy was born in 1970 or 1971, in Saigon, South Vietnam, into a family of Chinese descent, with eight siblings.
+Three years after the end of the Vietnam war in 1975, Quan and his family fled from Vietnam.
+He, along with his father and five siblings, went to Hong Kong, while Quan's mother and three other siblings went to Malaysia.
 After staying at a refugee camp in Hong Kong, Quan's entire family was admitted to the United States as part of the Refugee Admissions Program in 1979.
-In the U.S., Quan grew up in California, where he attended the Mount Gleason Junior High School in Sunland-Tujunga, Los Angeles and the Alhambra High School in Alhambra.
+In the U.S., Quan grew up in California, where he attended the Mount Gleason Junior High School in Sunland-Tujunga, Los Angeles and Alhambra High School in Alhambra.

-Quan subsequently studied film at the University of Southern California's School of Cinematic Arts, where he produced, shot and edited a comedy horror short film titled Voodoo alongside fellow student Gregg Bishop, who directed the film.
-Voodoo won the Audience Award at the 2000 Slamdance Film Festival, and continues to be shown to USC students to this day.
-After graduating from university in 1999, Quan worked with Hong Kong action choreographer Corey Yuen on the 2000 superhero film X-Men, starting a career of working on films as an assistant fight choreographer and assistant director.